-The breadth of this course means that the full range of engineering career options are available to learners including telecommunications, aerospace, space technology and exploration, civil engineering, architecture, robotics, automotive design, construction, marine engineering and many more.
+OPPORTUNITIES The breadth of this course means that the full range of engineering career options are available to learners including telecommunications, aerospace, space technology and exploration, civil engineering, architecture, robotics, automotive design, construction, marine engineering and many more.
+ENTRANCE REQUIREMENTS ESSENTIAL: Grade 5 in Maths DESIRABLE: Level 2 Merit in Engineering or Grade 5 in Design & Technology

-English Language

-A-Level English Language is the study of real-life language in action.
+English Language A-Level English Language is the study of real-life language in action.
 There are no novels, plays or poems to read and no authors to study - instead, you will examine the language you see and use every day.
 You will examine everything from shoe adverts and shower gel, to tweets and toddler talk.
 As a result, you will develop your ability to critically examine any information presented to you, decoding the representations and messages subliminally being sent and received.

-Units of study

-Meanings and representations: in this unit you will analyse how both written and spoken texts create meanings, engage their audiences and achieve their purposes.
+UNITS OF STUDY Paper 1 Meanings and representations: in this unit you will analyse how both written and spoken texts create meanings, engage their audiences and achieve their purposes.
 This could range from advertisements, marketing, fictional and internet texts.
 Child language acquisition: this examines the ways in which we have all learnt to speak, read and write as children.
 You will explore theories and case studies, then apply this to data.

-Language diversity: within this you will explore real life language and how it is diversifying.
+Paper 2 Language diversity: within this you will explore real life language and how it is diversifying.
 You get a change to explore regional language, the language of power, law and business, language of social groups and gendered language.
 Language change: here we explore how language has changed over time: from the Anglo-Saxons through to 'selfies', we examine how, and more importantly why, our language changes.

-NEA: Language investigation and creative writing

-20% of your overall grade will be based on a coursework portfolio.
+NEA: Language investigation and creative writing 20% of your overall grade will be based on a coursework portfolio.
 In this, you get to investigate an area of language of your choosing and create your own piece of writing.

-A qualification in English Language opens a vast range of opportunities for both employment and further study.
+OPPORTUNITIES A qualification in English Language opens a vast range of opportunities for both employment and further study.
 Whilst it naturally can lead to the further study of English, it is also an essential qualification for students who wish to pursue degrees or careers in journalism, teaching, law, marketing, business, speech therapy, childhood studies, creative writing and public relations.
+ENTRANCE REQUIREMENTS ESSENTIAL: Grade 5 in English DESIRABLE: 6 in English Language